 Almost a decade ago, a small group of people from Northbrook Church began meeting together in hopes of planting a church.
 City Fellowship celebrated its first official Sunday on February 1, 2009 on East Main Street in Jackson, TN.

 Russ Pflasterer, the founding pastor, had been born to Christian parents and raised in the church.
 But as he tells it, it wasn’t until much later in life that he experienced the transformative power of the Gospel of Jesus.
 Russ and his wife, Hether, spent 15 years teaching in the Jackson-Madison County School System.
-They hadn’t set out as radicals or activists, they simply took the first jobs that became available after college.
+They hadn’t set out to do anything radival, they simply took the first jobs that became available after college.
 They quickly realized that the public school system provided window into the relational and spiritual health of their community.

 Despite a federal court order and generous funding, Russ and Hether watched the school system effectively re-segregate along racial lines during their educational careers.
 The old adage proved true again and again; birds of a feather flock together.